List of Coronation Street characters introduced in 2019: Corey Brent

 Evans described his character as "violent, cruel and manipulative", and said that Corey would "do anything to save his own skin".
 After his attack on Nina and Seb, Inside Soap magazine wrote that he is the "most hated man on Coronation Street" and described him as "nasty" and "vile".
 Evans stated that with typical villains, there is a charm to their characterisation, but said that there is no charm to Corey.
 He liked there being "no redeemable features about him" since it made him a hated character to raise awareness for hate crimes.
 The actor added that despite Corey's response to Seb's death to be covering his tracks, Corey does feel guilt towards what happened, and noted that viewers can see his vulnerable side in scenes with Asha and her father Dev (Jimmi Harkishin).
 In an interview with Inside Soap, Evans recalled a time when he went out in public and was approached by viewers of the soap.
 He expected to be given negative comments for his role as villain Corey, but was instead told positive comments about his acting.
 Evans also told the magazine that he would find it interesting to see Corey appear on the soap for a long tenure since it would allow viewers to realise that "these devils are walking around among us", but admitted that like viewers, he would eventually like to see Corey get his comeuppance.

-In November 2021, Corey attempts to leave the country in a van with his father Stefan Brent (Paul Opacic) in order to avoid being arrested again after the clothes he was wearing on the night he killed Seb were handed to the police by Nina and Asha.
+In November 2021, Corey attempts to leave the country in a van with his father Stefan Brent (Paul Opacic) in order to avoid being arrested again after the bloodstained clothes he was wearing on the night he killed Seb were recovered from the rucksack he thew in the river on his way from the scene which was removed from the river by Stu Carpenter (Bill Fellows) was handed to the police by Nina and Asha.
 However, Gary Windass (Mikey North) commandeers the van, driven by an associate of Stefan, and drives it to the police station where the waiting police charge Corey with Seb's murder.
 The following day, Corey pleads guilty after confessing to killing Seb.
 Kelly's solicitor and foster father Imran Habeeb (Charlie De Melo) tells Seb's mother Abi Franklin (Sally Carman) that Corey could spend a minimum of 14 years in prison due to his age.